WaypointRP/wp-placeables/README.md

         -----------------------
         ```
     </details>
-3. Add the images from `/images` to your inventory scripts
+3. Add the images from `images/` to your inventory scripts
+4. Update the Config framework variables to match the framework you are using
+    - Most actions are set to support QB, OX, and ESX by default.
+If you are using a different framework, you will need to update the functions in `framework.lua` to match your framework.
+Feel free to submit a PR to get support for your framework added to the main repo, so others can leverage it as well.
-4. Add a way for players to acquire these new items (ex: add them to a shop, make them craftable, rewards for jobs, etc)
+5. Add a way for players to acquire these new items (ex: add them to a shop, make them craftable, rewards for jobs, etc)
-5. If you want an item to be useable by players that are dead (such as a hospitalbed), you will need to make an update to qb-ambulancejob.
+6. If you want an item to be useable by players that are dead (such as a hospitalbed), you will need to make an update to qb-ambulancejob.
 Ambulancejob script has a thread that will continually run to put you back into the death animation.
 Look for the thread that has a check for `if not IsEntityPlayingAnim(ped, deadAnimDict, deadAnim, 3) then` and update it to the following:
     ```lua
         -- This resets the player back into the dead animation and runs it on a fast loop -- If the player is sitting on a placeable prop, we dont want to reset the animation or it will kick them off of the prop